-- 1. Submit a written request to the coordinator of the respective program.. - 2.
+- 1. Submit a written request to the coordinator of the respective program. - 2.
 Complete and pass a clinical competency exam on basic skills prior to readmission. - 3.
-Pass a comprehensive written exam. - 4.
-Satisfactorily complete re-admission requirements identified at the time of exit. - 5.
-Currently hold a cumulative G.P.A. of 2.5
+Pass a comprehensive written exam.

 The Radiologic Health Sciences Review Committee will review all students who wish to re-enter the program.
 Students may be considered for re-admission one time to the program pending the availability of space.
-If the number of students applying exceeds the number of vacancies, the selection will be determined by cumulative G.P.A. at Galveston College.
+If the number of students applying exceeds the number of vacancies, the selection will be determined by cumulative GPA at Galveston College.